bixycler/nat_discoverer/README.md

 - \[R_sym-sym\] When both peers are after symmetric NAT, they must use **relay** candidates derived from *TURN*;
 - \[R_cone-sym\] When one peer is after cone NAT while the other is after symmetric NAT, server reflexive candidate can be used in combination with peer reflexive candidate to establish peer connection if the filter is not too strict, or else _relay candidates must be used for **port-restricted cone**_.

-Thus, we have following the table for our 6 practical NAT types:
+Thus, we have the following the table for our 6 practical NAT types:

 |    \    | F.Cone     | R.Cone     | _PR.Cone_  | A.Sym      | RA.Sym     | S.Sym      |
 |:-------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|